Growing Minds Day by Day: First Week of July

 Find a farmers market near you

-Find out what to expect around Buncombe County markets this week and a get few ideas about what to do with those cherries in ASAP’s Fresh at Farmers Markets report on fromhere.org.⁣ Not in Buncombe County?
+Find out what to expect around Buncombe County markets this week and a get few ideas about what to do with those cherries in ASAP’s Fresh at Farmers Markets report.⁣ Not in Buncombe County?
 Find a list of farmers markets throughout the region here.
 Note that many farmers markets in our region accept SNAP/EBT benefits, with some offering “Double SNAP” promotions to shoppers.
 Learn more about SNAP market programs

 Market Scavenger Hunt